Ernest24droid/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Repeat number 5
- a program that prints the lowercase alphabet in reverse, followed by a new line. a program that prints all possible combinations of single-digit numbers
+ a program that prints the lowercase alphabet in reverse, followed by a new line. a program that prints all possible combinations of single-digit numbers program that prints all possible different combinations of two digits.